Asian Development Bank

-The Asian Development Bank (ADB) is a regional development bank established on 19 December 1966, which is headquartered in the Ortigas Center located in the city of Mandaluyong, Metro Manila, Philippines.
-The bank also maintains 31 field offices around the world to promote social and economic development in Asia.
-The bank admits the members of the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP, formerly the Economic Commission for Asia and the Far East or ECAFE) and non-regional developed countries.
-From 31 members at its establishment, ADB now has 68 members.
+The Asian Development Bank (ADB) is a regional development bank to promote social and economic development in Asia.
+The bank is headquartered in the city of Mandaluyong, in Metro Manila, Philippines, and maintains 31 field offices around the world.

+The bank was established on 19 December 1966 and admits the members of the UN Economic and Social Commission for Asia and the Pacific (UNESCAP, formerly the Economic Commission for Asia and the Far East or ECAFE), and non-regional developed countries.
+Starting with 31 members at its establishment, by 2019 ADB had 69 members.

-The ADB was modeled closely on the World Bank, and has a similar weighted voting system where votes are distributed in proportion with members' capital subscriptions.
-ADB releases an annual report that summarizes its operations, budget and other materials for review by the public.
+The ADB was modeled closely on the World Bank and uses a weighted voting system, in which votes are distributed in proportion to members' capital subscriptions.
+ADB releases an annual report that summarizes its operations, budget, and other materials for review by the public.
 The ADB-Japan Scholarship Program (ADB-JSP) enrolls about 300 students annually in academic institutions located in 10 countries within the Region.
-Upon completion of their study programs, scholars are expected to contribute to the economic and social development of their home countries.
-ADB is an official United Nations Observer.
+After completing their study programs, scholars are expected to contribute to the economic and social development of their home countries.
+ADB holds the status of an official United Nations Observer.

 As of 31 December 2020, Japan and the United States each holds the largest proportion of shares at 15.571%.
 China holds 6.429%, India holds 6.317%, and Australia holds 5.773%.

 Organization

 The highest policy-making body of the bank is the Board of Governors, composed of one representative from each member state.
 The Board of Governors, in turn, elect among themselves the twelve members of the board of directors and their deputies.
 Eight of the twelve members come from regional (Asia-Pacific) members while the others come from non-regional members.

 The Board of Governors also elect the bank's president, who is the chairperson of the board of directors and manages ADB.
-The president has a term of office lasting five years, and may be reelected.
+The president has a term of office lasting five years, and may be re-elected.
 Traditionally, and because Japan is one of the largest shareholders of the bank, the president has always been Japanese.